jcolag/entropy-arbitrage/2024-05-06-hidirellez.md

 ## Social Media

-This probably doesn't qualify as social media, as such, but for the sake of cramming it somewhere that nobody will mistake for code or other published work, for the sake of [the **Entropy Arbitrage** newsletter](https://buymeacoffee.com/jcolag), Mailchimp had me jump through a bunch of hoops to set up their version of [DKIM](https://en.wikipedia.org/wiki/DomainKeys_Identified_Mail)---which somehow requires directing some of my DNS to their servers---so that the big e-mail providers won't immediately classify the newsletter as spam.
+This probably doesn't qualify as social media, as such, but for the sake of cramming it somewhere that nobody will mistake for code or other published work, for the sake of [the **Entropy Arbitrage** newsletter](https://buymeacoffee.com/jcolag), Mailchimp had me jump through a bunch of hoops to set up their version of {% wiki DomainKeys_Identified_Mail|DKIM|en %}---which somehow requires directing some of my DNS to their servers---so that the big e-mail providers won't immediately classify the newsletter as spam.

 Note that they didn't bother to tell me about this until *after* I sent out the newsletter on Saturday, so anybody signed up will apparently need to check their spam folders.